Experienced Probate Litigation Attorney For Will Contests Or Other Disputes

 - A mistake was made in the making of the will

-At Charlie T. Weiss, P.A., we represent heirs and beneficiaries, including omitted heirs, in will challenges as well as other parties to probate litigation, including:
+At Charles T. Weiss, P.A., we represent heirs and beneficiaries, including omitted heirs, in will challenges as well as other parties to probate litigation, including:

-For sound advice and professional representation in any probate litigation matter in Palm Beach or Broward County and throughout south Florida, contact Charles T. Weiss, P.A.
+For sound advice and professional representation in any probate litigation matter in Palm Beach or Broward County and throughout South Florida, call Charles T. Weiss, P.A., at 561-848-9970, or send an email.